Getting started with DXP

 1. Technical overview - kickoff

-When the order has been provisioned, and you have received the service provisioning information from Episerver, a Customer Success project manager sets up a kickoff meeting.
-During this meeting, you go through DXC services, roles and responsibilities, and steps to successfully develop and launch to production.
+When an order is provisioned, and you have received the service provisioning information from Episerver, a Customer Success project manager sets up a kickoff meeting.
+During this meeting, you go through DXC services, roles and responsibilities, and steps to successfully develop and launch to Production.
 Information also includes expectations for communication, processes, and deadlines.

 In Episerver DXC Service, a Web App is a solution built on the Episerver platform, and operating as an Azure Web App including an SQL Database, a BLOB storage, and an Episerver Find index.
 See Introduction and Development considerations.

 Separate environments ensure that your websites have content that is developed and tested before it is viewed in public.
 See also Environments.

 - Integration environment.
 Involves the process of moving code and content between environments, such as from development to preproduction (UAT) to production, as part of a continuous deployment process.
 You can deploy Episerver solutions using methods supported by most development environments and tools.

 - Preproduction environment.
 A staging website where you test and assure quality of content before it is transferred to the production environment.